F**k It. I’m out.

 A new normal was required.

-Truth is, at that particular time, as I attempted to do a bit more of said ‘normal’ (by some misguided calculations I thought perhaps I had scope to do this) the adrenaline/blood pressure issues would rise up and chop those return to ‘normal’ aspirations off at the knees.
+Truth is, at that particular time, as I attempted to do a bit more of old ‘normal’, the adrenaline/blood pressure issues would rise up and chop those return to ‘normal’ aspirations off at the knees.
 I was so totally fed up with continually trying.
 I couldn’t even swim properly without my body showing signs of the shakes and I was getting chest pains just from watching the TV!

-My body had started tuning in to the ‘desert island’ life.
+My body had seemingly already started tuning in to the ‘desert island’ life.
 However, the glimmers of normality that came with that seemed to perk me up so I would start doing a little bit more and then, whoa, dooooowwwn I would go again.
-I’m a clever girl but it took me simply ages to work out a balance which didn’t get totally stuffed around by circumstances in and out of my control.
+I’m a clever girl but it took me simply ages (years actually and still learning) to work out a balance which didn’t get totally stuffed around by circumstances in and out of my control.

 I was beaten and ‘over it’.